emreatay993/MARS/START_HERE.md

-# 🚀 START HERE - MSUP Smart Solver v2.0
+# 🚀 START HERE - MARS: Modal Analysis Response Solver

-**Welcome to the modularized MSUP Smart Solver!**
+**Welcome to MARS, the modular successor to the legacy MSUP Smart Solver.**

-This document is your starting point for understanding and using the refactored codebase.
+This document is your starting point for understanding and using the refactored application.

 ---

 ## ✨ What's New?

-Your legacy MSUP Smart Solver has been completely refactored into a **clean, modular architecture**:
+Your legacy MSUP Smart Solver codebase now lives on as **MARS: Modal Analysis Response Solver**, built on a clean, modular architecture:

-- ✅ **28 focused modules** (was 4 giant files)
+- ✅ **37 focused modules** (was 4 giant files)
 - ✅ **Zero linting errors** (perfect code quality)
 - ✅ **All features preserved** (works exactly the same)
 - ✅ **Identical GUI** (no learning curve)
 - ✅ **9 critical bugs fixed** (hover annotation, scalar bar updates, time history plotting)
 - ✅ **10x more maintainable** (easier to modify)

-**Bottom line**: Same functionality, much better code, with additional bug fixes!
+**Bottom line**: Same functionality you relied on, better code, with additional bug fixes!

 ---